jnurdinn/samarkand/README.md

 Basic Web Server Written in GoLang.
 Pretty much a lightweight pseudo alternative to NGINX and Apache.
 Because it's my first shot on this language, don't expect much out of it.

 ### Installation :
-All you have to do is run the setup.sh script and let the magic happen.
+All you have to do is run the install.sh script and let the magic happen.

 ### Configuration :
 Configuration can be accessed in :<br>`/etc/samarkand/config.toml` <br>